 These figures are the approximate bottle capacity per size.
 However, this is subject to change per model so please check before purchasing.

+What is an integrated wine cooler, then?
 The integrated wine cooler is a built-in model that can be discreetly built into existing cabinets and under counters.
-Similarly to the freestanding model, knowing how to choose a wine cooler in an integrated style that’s perfect for your needs is dependent on what you require.
+Similarly to the freestanding model, knowing how to choose a wine cooler in an integrated style that’s suitable for your needs depends on what you require.
 Let’s look at the same key variants from before.

 In terms of the model itself; there are many different options available.
 One of these is a wine cooler with an attached cabinet door.
 This allows it to be built in without having to match the exact cabinet doors used elsewhere in the kitchen.
+And a built in wine fridge offers many positives.
 You only have to consider whether the style fits what you require.
-If you’re not sure how to install an undercounter wine cooler or how to install a wine cooler in a cabinet, then make sure to consult a professional.
+If you’re not sure how to install an under counter wine cooler or how to install a wine cooler in a cabinet, then make sure to consult a professional.